 YouTube: What if God Was One of Us?

 To the Jewish mind of Jesus’ day, claiming oneness with God was a crime punishable by stoning.
-That the foundation of his message was oneness with God probably contributed to his conviction in the Jewish court.
+That the foundation of his message was oneness with God probably contributed to his conviction in the sex with viagra Jewish court.

 With her 90s hit song, “One of Us,” Joan Osborne met with similar resistance from mainstream Christian groups.
 While the song takes a rather anthropomorphic view of God, it has the effect of bringing the abstract notion of God into the human experience.
 This is what we want to do.
 Many people picture God as having an existence somewhere in a distant realm.
 We want to think of God as the creative life force, the vital essence of every living thing.
 Most importantly, we want to think of God as centered at the core of our being.